abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > "Every propositional function φ(x)—so it is contended—has, in addition to its range of truth, a range of significance, i.e. a range within which x must lie if φ(x) is to be a proposition at all, whether true or false.
 This is the first point in the theory of types; the second point is that ranges of significance form types, i.e. if x belongs to the range of significance of φ(x), then there is a class of objects, the *type* of x, all of which must also belong to the range of significance of φ(x)" --- Bertrand Russell - Principles of Mathematics

+In the last section, we almost fell in the trap of explaining types as something that is are "like sets, but... " (e.g. they are like sets, but a term can only be a member of one type).
+However, while it may be technically true, any such explanation would be very far away from the ideas behind type theory --- while types started as alternative to sets, they actually ended up quite different.
+So, thinking in terms of sets won't get you far as a type theorist.
+Indeed, if I have to rephrase that old Bulgarian joke, a person who only knows about sets, can easily explain what *monoids* are:

+> "Have you seen a set?
+It's the same thing, but you also have this binary operation."

+Or *orders*:

+> "Have you seen a set?
+It's the same thing, but you also have this notion that some elements are bigger than others."

+But for *types*, their response would to be:

+> "Have you seen a set?
+It has nothing to do with it."

-So let's set all these things aside (haha, this time it was on purpose) and see how do we define a type theory in its own right.
+So let's see how do we define a type theory in its own right.

 We say *a* type theory, because (time for a long disclaimer) there are not one, but many different (albeit related) formulations of type theory that are, confusingly, called type *theories* (and less confusingly, *type systems*), such as *Simply-typed lambda calculus* or *Intuitionistic type theory*.
 For this reason, it makes sense to speak about *a* type theory. <!--comic: Dr. Smisloff --- I think they are not confused enough --> At the same time, "type theory" (uncountable) refers to the whole field of study of type theories, just like category theory is the study of categories.
 And moreover, (take a deep breath) you can sometimes think of the different type systems as "different versions of type theory" and so, when people talk about a given set of features that are common to all type systems, they sometimes use the term "type theory" to refer to any random type system that has these features.
-But let's get back to our subject (however we want to call it).

-In the last section, we talked about types in the context of set theory and we learned that, unlike set elements, terms can belong to only one type.
-This is correct, but it is not at all the whole story.
-In fact, thinking in terms of sets won't get you far as a type theorists --- you have to think in terms of *categories*.
-So, for this reason, We will start this section with the same piece of advise that I gave you when we went from sets to categories and from classical logic to intuitionistic logic: "forget what you know."

-So, after stumbling upon his eponymous paradox (which you don't know about ;)), Russell started searching for a new way to define all collections of objects that are *interesting*, without accidentally defining collections that lead us ashtray, (and without having to make up a multitude of additional axioms, a-la ZFC).
-He devised a system that fits all these criteria, based on a revolutionary new idea... which is basically the same idea that is at the heart of category theory (I don't know why he never got credit for being a category theory pioneer): The *interesting* collections, the ones that we want to talk about in the first place, are the *collections that are the source and target of functions*.
+Anyhow, let's get back to our subject (however we want to call it).
+As we said, type theory was born out of Russell's search for a way to define all collections of objects that are *interesting*, without accidentally defining collections that lead us ashtray (e.g. to his eponymous paradox), and without having to make up a multitude of additional axioms (a-la ZFC).
+And he managed to create a system that fits all these criteria, based on a revolutionary new idea... which is basically the same idea that is at the heart of category theory (I don't know why he never got credit for being a category theory pioneer): the *interesting* collections, the collections that we want to talk about in the first place, are the *collections that are the source and target of functions*.

 Building types
 ===

-We saw that type theory is not so different from set theory when it comes to *structure that it produces*, as all types are sets (although not all sets are types) and all functions are still functions.
-However, type theory is very different from set theory when it comes to *how does this structure come about*.
+We saw that type theory is not so different from set theory when it comes to *structure that it produces* --- all types are sets (although not all sets are types) and all functions are... well functions.
+However, type theory is very different from set theory when it comes to *the way the structure comes about*, in the same way as the intuitionistic approach to logic is different from the classical approach (and if this metaphor made  the connection between type theory and intuitionistic logic, too obvious for you, please don't mention it and act surprised when we make the connection explicit).

-In set theory, we start by building all sets and elements.
-Even we can say (as the existence of all sets is just a result of the axioms) that all sets and their elements are already there at the beginning, floating around and waiting to be explored.
+In set theory, (and especially in its naive version) all possible sets and elements are *already there from the start*, as the Platonic world of forms.

 ![Sets in set theory](../06_type/set_theory_sets.svg)

-Then, with the sets already in place, we start defining functions between them.
+Then, with the sets already in place, we start exploring them by defining functions between them.

 ![Sets and functions in set theory](../06_type/set_theory_functions.svg)

-In type theory, we start with a blank sheet [digram ommitted] and we start defining functions, only *through the functions* do the types come to be.
-More specifically, we start by defining a functions that ouput things from nothing thus defining the sets that we want to study (like for example the numbers, the booleans etc).
+In type theory, we start with a space that is empty [digram ommitted] and we fill it with a small number of type that we describe element by element (not unlike the axioms of intuitionistic logic).

-Next we define functions again, but
+Then we start defining functions.

+Only *through the functions*

+do the types come to be.

 Because a term can only belong to one type, in type theory, the natural number 1 is denoted as $1: \mathbb{N}$) and it is an entirely separate object from the integer 1 (denoted or $1: \mathbb{Z}$)

 ![A set and a subset](../06_type/int_nat_type.svg)